pierre-brendan/PelotonIQ/README.md

 A collection of codes that power PelotonIQ.
 Each project or analysis type will have it's own repository.

-Currently we have a scripta that collect data, a Kmeans clustering model for cyclist types and a bokeh app.
+Currently we have a script that collect data, a Kmeans clustering model for cyclist types and a bokeh app.